The Entry Wall Covering Deets + Recoloring the Image parts 1 & 2

 I sized it for David at Romantic English.

-We’ve exchanged several emails and basically, one can have whatever they want.
-He can custom-make a design in any size, yes, reverse if one wants.
+We’ve exchanged several emails, and basically, one can have whatever they want.
+He can custom-make a design in any size, and yes, reverse it if one wants.

 However, for my space I think it looks a tad too gold, so I put the image in my photo editor and made it bluer and greener.